Installation

 When targeting Node.js, swap --target web for bundler or nodejs so the emitted JS matches your runtime.

-Python bindings (status)
+Python bindings (optional)

 Feature highlights